maurixavi/personal-portfolio/README.md

 ## About Me

-'m a dedicated Software Engineering student on the cusp of completing my degree.
+I'm a dedicated Software Engineering student on the cusp of completing my degree.
 With a solid foundation in engineering principles and a knack for innovative problem-solving, I'm well-equipped to tackle the challenges of web development as well as diverse domains within the field of software engineering.

-I am a passionate [your profession/field] with a love for [your interests or specialties].
-I enjoy [mention any hobbies or interests] and I am dedicated to [mention your goals or aspirations].

 ## Get in Touch